GovTechSG/myinfo-rails/README.md

 result = MyInfo::V3::Person.call(access_token: response.data) if response.success?
 ```

+## Sample App Demo

+1. `git clone git@github.com:GovTechSG/myinfo-rails.git`
+2. `cd myinfo-rails`
+3. `bundle install`
+4. `cd spec/dummy && rails s`
+5. Navigate to `localhost:3001`

 ## Advanced
 - `attributes` can be passed to `AuthoriseUrl` and `Person` as an array to override the default attributes queried - check MyInfo for a list of available attributes.

 - `success?` can be called on `MyInfo::V3::Response` to determine whether the query has succeeded or failed.
 Check MyInfo API for a list of responses and how to deal with them.

 ## Disclaimer
-Provided certificates, keys and secrets for the dummy application and tests are either obtained from [MyInfo Demo App](https://github.com/ndi-trusted-data/myinfo-demo-app) or free samples online, and are for demonstration purposes only.
+Provided credentials in the repository are either obtained from [MyInfo Demo App](https://github.com/ndi-trusted-data/myinfo-demo-app) or samples online, and are only for testing purposes.
 They should not be re-used for staging or production environments.
+Visit the [official MyInfo tutorial](https://www.ndi-api.gov.sg/library/myinfo/tutorial3) for more information.